Nayni/fluse/website/docs/introduction.md

 slug: /
 ---

-Fluse is a data-fixture builder.
+Fluse is a fixture builder.
 It allows you to build up fixtures in a **declarative**, **composable** and **type-safe** way.

 ## Why Fluse?

-Testing an application requires data, more specifically it requires data in certain states.
+In order to test an application you'll likely need data, more specifically you'll need data in specific states.

-In almost every project I've worked on, creating test data would result in a combination of the following approaches:
+When applications start off the strategy to create such data usually boils down to:

-- Inline entity creation (i.e.: `new User()`),
+- inline entity creation when needed, i.e.: `const testUser = new User(/** ...props ... **/)`
-- Custom utility functions to make large sets of data
+- utility functions for making lists or related entities
-- External pacakges like `faker` to generate randomness
+- abusing built-in ORM solutions like migrations to seed databases

-- Abusing the built-in ORM solutions like migrations to seed databases while testing
+What I noticed is that these solutions never scale as the project grows, inline entity creation and utility functions are placed everywhere and ORM solutions like migrations are tedious to maintain and never play well in testing specific scenario's.

-Sadly these solutions don't scale well and as time passes this quickly results in chaos.
+A good test starts with clear data requirements, so making that data should be easy (and preferably type-safe).

-Testing an application should be easy.
-This starts with generating test data for your application models.
-Fluse brings you a slightly opinionated way of creating test data using fixtures and in return gives you a toolbelt that consists of:
+Fluse is the fixture builder I always wanted and hopefully you'll like it too.
+By adopting a slightly opinionated way of creating your test data you'll get a toolbelt of utility in return, this toolbelt consist of:

 - A unified way of defining fixtures
 - A declarative scenario builder, composing fixtures together
-- Built-in supprt for [lists](./lists.md) and[ deeply nested structures](./supplying-arguments.md)
+- Built-in supprt for [lists](./lists.md) and [deeply nested structures](./supplying-arguments.md)
 - Type-safety all the way through
 - Extensions in the form of [plugins](./plugins-introduction.md).

-This might all still sound a little vague so let me give you an example!
+All of this might still sound vague, so let me take you through a "real world" example of how migrating to Fluse may look like.

 ## Example case: The blog